 *This post contains affiliate links.

+Winter is the perfect time of year here in Illinois for a bald eagle unit study.
 Each winter, Bald Eagles return to our area of the country to feed on fish found in the Illinois and Mississippi Rivers.
 Their migration here starts about mid-December and they leave again around March.
 This gives us great opportunities to view these majestic creatures.

 You can drive along the Illinois and Mississippi rivers and see lots of bald eagles, though they like to congregate where they can easily find their favorite food, fish.
 That’s why areas near locks and dams are often great places to spot many eagles at one time.
 When the temperatures dip low enough for the rivers and lakes to freeze, eagles will gather at the dams for the open, ice-free water.